blockchyp/developer-docs/docs/sdk-guide/index.rst

 Note that the Gateway does check all nonces against recent requests for uniqueness, so repeated nonces will cause requests to 403.

-The response to a **route** request includes meta data about the terminal that can then be used to execute direct API calls against the terminal.
+The response to a **route** request includes metadata about the terminal that can then be used to execute direct API calls against the terminal.
 The most useful piece of information is the IP Address.
 This is the terminal's IP address on the local private network.
 We recommend that merchants statically configure terminal IP's, but a lot of them